eduMFA/eduMFA/doc/installation/system/wsgiscript.rst

  * logging configuration
  * ...

-To create the new database you need :ref:`pimanage`.
-The *edumfa-manage* command reads the configuration from */etc/eduMFA/edumfa.cfg* by default.
+To create the new database you need :ref:`edumfa-manage`.
+The *edumfa-manage* command reads the configuration from */etc/edumfa/edumfa.cfg* by default.

 If you want to use another instance with another config file, you need to set an environment variable and create the database like this::

-   eduMFA_CONFIGFILE=/etc/eduMFA3/edumfa.cfg edumfa-manage create_tables
+   EDUMFA_CONFIGFILE=/etc/eduMFA3/edumfa.cfg edumfa-manage create_tables

 This way you can use *edumfa-manage* for each instance.